 - Identify Feature Requests & Bugs: It lets you get feedback and feature requests from your customers in real-time and fix bugs before they cause problems.
 It is easier for the developer to identify and rectify any issues.

 - Understand Users: It's an excellent way for brands to get customer insights about their products or services.
-Collecting in-app feedback can help you understand what users like and dislike about your app and what features they would like to see in the future.
+Collecting in-app feedback can help you understand what users like and dislike about your app and what future features they want.

 - Improve User Experience: It is also an opportunity to improve user experience.
 This way, you can increase engagement and customer retention rates, which will lead to more revenue in the long term.
 It also helps you get a sense of how much time people spend on your app, which enables you to understand their engagement with it.

 How do we collect in-app mobile feedback?